mutyalads/DataScienceNotes/README.md

 # DataScienceNotes
-Notes for a-z on data science
+## Notes for a-z on data science

+This the core repositort